Personal Property

 - I did not receive a declaration in the mail.
 Am I still required to report my property?

 - YES.
-It is the responsibility of the property owner ( or lessee) to file a declaration.
+It is the responsibility of the property owner or lessee to file a declaration.
 The Assessor's office mails out declarations to all known owners of taxable personal property.
 If you have not received a declaration form, please visit the bottom of this page and complete a declaration form.

 - What if I chose not to file a personal property declaration form?